|

 - What is a famous anecdote about the Higgs boson?

-- The search for the Higgs boson took decades and required the construction of the Large Hadron Collider, prompting researchers to question the very foundations of physics.
+- The search for the Higgs boson lasted decades and required the construction of the Large Hadron Collider, thereby pushing researchers to question the very foundations of physics.

 - How do discoveries in physics change the world?

-- Every discovery in physics, whether it pertains to the understanding of relativity or the development of technologies, has profound repercussions on our daily lives and on our understanding of the universe.
+- Each discovery in physics, whether it’s understanding relativity or developing technologies, has profound repercussions on our daily lives and our understanding of the universe.